 Comfort

-We spend a quarter of our lives asleep, so it's worth investing in quality bedding for a good night's sleep.
+Most of us spend a quarter to a third of our lives asleep, so it's worth investing in quality bedding for a good night's sleep.
 To compare these inherently snuggly products, we dig into the details.
 We note the buttery softness or pleasantly crisp feel of their fabrics and the light and airy loft or reassuring weight of their fill.
 We also use a decibel meter to measure how much noise they make when we shift in the night.

 The most comforting comforters have one thing in common -– loft.
 And the Feathered Friends Bavarian 700 Down is the lightest and fluffiest of all.
 When you press down on one generously stuffed square, it feels like squishing a cloud.
 The down also rebounds quickly, faster than any other in the test, possibly thanks to its sewn-through construction.